 It’s probably important to preface any conversation on morality by noting that humans often struggle—mightily—to agree on what morality is.
 While it’s a thorny topic to define and explain, it would, of course, be foolish to avoid the pursuit of moral truths for this reason.

-Jonathan Haidt, a social psychologist at the University of Virginia who has researched morality and culture for nearly 30 years, apparently agrees.
+Jonathan Haidt, a social psychologist at New York University who has researched morality and culture for nearly 30 years, apparently agrees.
 Haidt has spent the better part of his career attempting to understand and explain the underpinnings of human morality.